sundarigari/LearnK8/certification.md

 Kubernetes containers are meant to run a task to completion and exit.
 Once the task is completed the container exits the cmd statement specified in the dockerfile.
-In the docker file there are two important items: ENTRYPOINT and CMD Entrypoint + cmd tells k8 what command to run to completion along with arguments.
+In the docker file there are two important items: ENTRYPOINT and CMD Entrypoint + cmd tells docker what command to run to completion along with arguments.

     CMD "ngnix"
     CMD ["sleep", "5"]